feindr54/feindr54.github.io/README.md

 # Gao Changxiang's Personal Webpage!
 Welcome to the official documentation of my webpage!
-This webpage is written primarily in ReactJS, and hosted by Github Pages.
+This webpage is written primarily in NextJS, React, TailwindCSS, and hosted by Github Pages.

 ## Features
-NIL, nothing satisfactory as of yet :/
+- Header navbar with links to Github, LinkedIn, and my email

 ## WIP
 - Home page
     - Implementation of the navbar
-        - Buttons functionality
-        - Adding social media buttons on the navbar
+        - Adding other social media buttons on the navbar
-            - linkedIn
-            - Instagram
+            - Instagram (probably not)
-            - Github
     - Design of the page
         - Background colors
         - Content (like text)